-Property, plant and equipment are evaluated for recoverable.
+Property, plant and equipment are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the Cash Generating Unit (CGU) to which the asset belongs.